 We still had the mystery of how the Albatross had ended up at the bottom of the harbor.
 During the dive when the serial numbers were found, one of our local divers (Ben Frank) recovered a rescue pack from the wreck.
 Our Historic Preservation office had very little information regarding the plane crash, but we did find faint inspection signatures on the rescue pack that appear to be dated in 1972, which matches up nicely with Bob Calladine's guess of a 1973/74 crash date.

 Since verifiable information was not available on Kosrae, I contacted the Micronesian Seminar in Pohnpei.
 The Micronesian Seminar is a tremendous resource for Micronesian history and culture with an extensive library.
 Ms. Aletha Chu and Father Fran Hezel found and provided a copy of a news account of the crash from the July 1, 1973 issue of “Highlights” newsletter published by the Trust Territories Office of the High Commissioner in Saipan.

 In summary the article reports that the Albatross crashed June 25, 1973 during takeoff while on a US Navy medivac mission.
 Unfortunately three people died as a result of the crash, Mr. Osamu Abraham and Petty Officer J.C.
 McGraw died during the crash.
 Mrs. Kenye Abraham was rescued but later died at the hospital.
 Fuel from the crash caught fire and several rescue boats were burned.
 Here is a link to a PDF scan of the original article.

-After several dives and with information from the Historic Preservation office, Mr. Barth was able to identify the other two planes, he also knew their history and why they are at the bottom of the harbor.
+With the information from our dives and from the Historic Preservation office, Mr. Barth was able to identify the other two planes, he also knew their history and why they are at the bottom of the harbor.
 Fortunately there was no loss of life in either case.

 Here is his information on the two PBMs: